Updated in Feb 2020

 - Opportunities to teach IMTs and help with PACES teaching

 - Opportunities to be undergraduate OSCE examiner

-- Run the weekly educational meeting
+- SpRs run the weekly educational meeting

 Specialist training opportunities

 - Integrated care – attend community MDT, go on visit with CoRe team, attend Care Planning Conferences, work with respiratory psychologist who is also on-site to review inpatients.

-- No in-house research, but the department takes part in several studies, particularly related to lung cancer (eg TracerX, Streamline L)
+- No in-house research, but the department takes part in several studies, particularly related to lung cancer (eg TracerX, Streamline L).

 Stage of training best suited to this rotation

 - This post provides very limited bronchoscopy experience but junior trainees will get good pleural exposure

 - Junior trainees will likely pick up valuable practices and good habits early on in their career particularly in terms of holistic patient care